-A monthly menu is posted in our early learning centres as required by provincial regulations.
+A monthly menu is posted in our early learning centers as required by provincial regulations.
 You'll see it displayed near the entrance to our facilities.
 We will provide you with a copy of the menu when registering your child.

 If your child has allergies or follows a special diet, please discuss his or her needs with your ELC's supervisor.
-Food brought from home is not allowed in our centres.

-Our ELCs, Tremplin centres and Summer Camps are nut-free and peanut-free environments.
+Our Summer Camps are nut-free and peanut-free environments.